mczhuge/SOCToolbox/README.md

 python ./Train/SOC/drop_blank_and_generate_list.py
 ```

-(B) You can segment 8 attribute of testing set and their test.txt by
+(B) You can segment 8 attributes of testing set and their test.txt by

 ```
 python ./Test/SOC/attr_categoty_and_generate_list.py